kevinrobinson/somerville-teacher-tool/aws/README.md

 These scripts are minimal and intended to be semi-automated rather than a one-button "turn on the cloud" experience.

-For this example, let's say we want three Rails nodes, and we want them to connect to a primary Postgres database, with two slaves for failover.
+For this minimal example, let's say we want three Rails nodes, and we want them to connect to a primary Postgres database with no secondaries.

 ## Caveats